 The ASX Appendix 5B quarterly report is attached to and lodged with this report.
-The Company's Appendix 5B Quarterly Report covers the 3-month period from 1 October 2022 to 31 December 2022.
+The Company's Appendix 5B Quarterly Report covers the 3-month period from 1 July 2022 to 30 September 2022.

-During the quarter, exploration and evaluation expenditure was \$146k, predominantly associated with work undertaken on the Grand Port Project, Nickol River Project, and tenement compliance costs.
-Administration and corporate expenditure during the quarter was \$326k which included Director, employee, and consultant costs.
+During the quarter, exploration and evaluation expenditure was \$188k, predominantly associated with work undertaken on the Grand Port Project, Nickol River Project and tenement compliance costs.
+Administration and corporate expenditure during the quarter was \$178k which included Director, employee, and consultant costs.
 In addition, a payment of \$260k was made to the ATO in respect to the tax amount payable.
-Investing activity outflows during the quarter totalled \$23k for expenses associated with a site visit to Cameroon.
-Financing activity inflows during the quarter was \$750k from the advancement of a short-term loan from European Lithium Ltd (ASX: EUR).
+Investing activity outflows during the quarter totalled \$62k comprising an equity investment in a private company with gold interests in Papua New Guinea (\$30k), tenement stamp duty expense (\$2k) and expenses associated with the granting of tenements in Cameroon (\$30k).
+Financing activity inflows during the quarter was \$500k from the advancement of a short-term loan from European Lithium Ltd (ASX: EUR).

-As at 31 December 2022, the Company had approximately A\$120k.
+As at 30 June 2022, the Company had approximately A\$126k.